boschrexroth/ctrlx-automation-sdk/doc/persist-device-settings.md

 - **PUT**: Apps must apply the setting value contained in the request body and respond with status code 204 and an empty response body if the request has succeeded.

-### Failure behavior
+#### Failure behavior

 - Apps must respond with an error status code (4xx or 5xx) if a GET or PUT request has failed.
 - The response body must contain a JSON object describing the problem by providing an appropriate status code and title (cf. example and schema below).
-- The Setup app reports the problem response of a failed request as an error in the logbook and via Web UI.
+- The Setup app reports the problem response of a failed request as an error in the Logbook and via Web UI.
 Processing is continued with the next setting.

 **Problem response body (example)**